Kvaara/NOVAR_Clothing/README.md

 Project is still in development!

-The development is about 65% done (if not 70%).
+The development is about 75% done.

 However, the application is production ready (to an extent) and can be found here: